jenkinsci/generic-webhook-trigger-plugin/README.md

 # Plugin development
 More details on Jenkins plugin development is available [here](https://wiki.jenkins-ci.org/display/JENKINS/Plugin+tutorial).

-There is a ```/build.sh``` that will perform a full build and test the plugin.
-You may have a look at sandbox/settings.xml on how to configure your Maven settings.

 A release is created like this.
 You need to clone from jenkinsci-repo, with https and have username/password in settings.xml.
 ```